understanding-the-connected-home/book/sharing_connected_objects.md

 - **Trust management.** If we have pseudo-non-rival goods being shared thanks to their connectivity, how do we facilitate trust among users?
 - **Value add through usage.** How do we design connected objects to improve, rather than degrade, through use?
 Algorithmic learning seems to offer promising avenues to explore.
 - **Modularity.** Because shared connected objects will get a lot of usage (hopefully), they should be built to be easily maintained and repaired.[^4]
 - **Privacy.** In connected objects, multiple users means that we need to firewall against data leaks between users.
-If user or aggregate data is to be shared back into larger services or the commons, that data needs to be squeeky clean[^5] to make sure it cannot be linked back to individual users if they have opted out.
+If user or aggregate data is to be shared back into larger services or the commons, that data needs to be squeaky clean[^5] to make sure it cannot be linked back to individual users if they have opted out.
 - **Decision-making and resource coordination.** Do we need technological or design solutions to make decision-making and allocation of shared resources easier, or is that a social challenge in need of a social solution?
 Can a connected object be designed to facilitate this resource coordination?[^6]

 Connected objects offer a great opportunity for designers and technologists to explore how sharing could add value and increase usage and lifecycle of physical objects.